Eliza Sharpe: Life

-Like her sister Eliza became a member of the old Watercolour society where she exhibited over 80 paintings and rose to be their secretary.
-The most expensive pictures were biblical scenes but her other costume work sold well although at more modest prices.
+Like her sister, Eliza became a member of the old Watercolour society where she exhibited over 80 paintings and rose to be their secretary.
+The most expensive pictures were biblical scenes but her other custom work sold well, though at more modest prices.
 These prices and her success at having her work engraved for annuals allowed her to amass "a modest little fortune".

 Eliza died unmarried at the house of her nephew in 1874 in London.